Odeon Haverstock Hill

 No one has favorited this theater yet

 The Odeon was in the process of being built when it was taken over by Oscar Deutsch’s Odeon Theatres Ltd. chain.
-It was a ‘class act’ theatre located in a high class district of Belsize Park, Hampstead in north London and when first opened it became the flagship theatre in the chain until the Odeon Leicester Square was built in 1937.
+It was a ‘class act’ theatre located in a high class district of Belsize Park, Hampstead in northwest London, and when first opened it became the flagship theatre in the chain until the Odeon Leicester Square was built in 1937.

 The Odeon Haverstock Hill (sometimes advertised as Odeon Belsize Park or Odeon Hampstead) opened on 29th September 1934 with George Robey in “Chu Chin Chow”.
 The entrance was located in the centre of a parade of shops that has two floors of apartments above them.
 Inside the auditorium, seating was arrange in a stadium plan with no overhanging balcony, just a raised section at the rear.
 There were 652 seats in the stalls and 892 in the rear raised balcony section.
 The decorative scheme was in a pleasing Art Deco style that had a large central light fixture in the ceiling and four coves surrounding the rectangular proscenium opening, each of which contained concealed lighting.
 The Odeon was also equipped with a Compton 3Manual/6Rank theatre organ with solo cello and an illuminated console which was opened by Henry Wingfield.